mitchellh/zig-objc/README.md

 }
 ```

+Note that `zig-objc` will find and link to headers from the target SDK
+(macOS, iOS, etc.) automatically by finding your Xcode installation.
+If
+Xcode is not installed, you can add it manually but you must set the
+`-Dadd-paths=false` flag.

 **`zig-objc` only works with released versions of Zig.** We don't support
 nightly versions because the Zig compiler is still changing too much.